kshedden/case_studies/methods/regression-extras.md

 to be non-linear in the covariates.

-Including powers of covariates (like $x^2$) as regressors is a method known as *polynomial regression*, and is now seen as a somewhat problematic approach.
-But it may be the earliest example of a general technique utilizing *basis functions* to incorporate nonlinearity into regression analyses.
+Including powers of covariates (like $x^2$) as regressors is a method known as *polynomial regression* may be the earliest example of a general technique utilizing *basis functions* to incorporate nonlinearity into regression analyses.
 A family of basis functions is a collection of functions $g_1, g_2, \ldots$, each from